marshallshen/natural_language_processing/question_answering.md

     - Run by NIST
     - Facts extraction to analyze accuracy

-### MRR: Mean Reciprocal Rank
+### MRR: Mean Reciprocal Rank (ex.
+Watson came up different passages, ordered by descending probability)

 - Pass in 5 passages for each answer, and verify the correctness of the answer
+> What is the capital of Canada?
+    1. New York 2.
+Ottawa... (highest rank is 2)
 - If one passage has wrong answer, it has lower score.
 - The MRR is an average formula over all results of 5 pssages.

+### Other types of questions

+Definitional:
+    - What is a boll weevil
+List:
+    - Which stats signed the Independence
+Crosslingual:
+    - What is "ni hao"?
+Series Questions:
+    - Who is the lead singer in Nirvana?
+    - What are the members of the band? (band is Nirvana)